AdobeDocs/analytics-platform.en/help/guided-analysis/faq.md

 If you are already using Customer Journey Analytics today, no additional implementation changes are needed.
 Guided analysis uses the same [Data views](../data-views/data-views.md) and [Connections](../connections/overview.md) as other CJA interfaces like [Analysis Workspace](../analysis-workspace/home.md).

-To enable your end users to be most successful with guided analysis, it is recommended you have a strong event schema and managment strategy in place in Adobe Experience Platform and [Data views](../data-views/data-views.md).
+To enable your end users to be most successful with guided analysis, it is recommended you have a strong event schema and management strategy in place in Adobe Experience Platform and [Data views](../data-views/data-views.md).

 +++